Law careers

 This legal job is all about alternative dispute resolution (or ADR).
 From a neutral viewpoint you’ll make decisions on a dispute based on evidence presented by all parties.

-Arbitration is one of the ways legal disputes are resolved outside the courts.
-Individuals and businesses, on a voluntary basis use the process meaning both sides must agree to follow any final decision.
+One of the ways legal disputes are resolved outside court, arbitration is used by individuals and businesses, on a voluntary basis, meaning both sides must agree to follow any final decision.

 Full-time salaries for accredited arbitrators are on average £28,000.
 This can rise to £65,000 with time and experience.